IUCN Red List status: Least Concern

 - Lories and Lorikeets are also known as brush-tongued parrots because of the collection of tiny hairs at the end of the tongue with which they soak up nectar and collect pollen from plants.

-- Lories are reputed reported to be good mimics and so are popular with the pet trade.
+- Lories are reported to be good mimics, able to replacate human and animal noises.

 - One captive pair of this species learned to mimic chickens, gulls, steam whistles and dogs yelping.

 The black-capped lory (Lorius lory) also known the tricolored lory, found in New Guinea and adjacent smaller islands.

 The black-capped lory inhabits the primary forest and forest edges in most lowland areas up to 1000m (sporadically to 1750m), but not monsoon forest or coconut plantations.